-With the aforementioned and future improvements in place, the City will be much better positioned to accommodate existing and future water demand and to ensure the health and safety of residents.
-As identified in the UWMP, the City has adequate water supply.
+With the aforementioned and future improvements in place the City will be much better positioned to accommodate existing and future water demand and to ensure the health and safety of residents.
+As identified in the UWMP, the City has adequate water supply identified in the UWMP, the City has adequate water supply.

-3.2.3 Water Improvements for Pipeline Affordable Housing Projects which includes upsizing the 8" water main on Weeks Street between Cooley Avenue and Pulgas Avenue with a new 12" PVC main, as well as completing the design for the University Avenue 12" water Transmission Main Project.
+3.2.3 Water Improvements for Pipeline Affordable Housing Projects

+The Weeks Street Line Improvements and University Avenue and Cooley Avenue 12-inch Water Transmission Main are necessary to carry forward the City's 95-unit affordable housing project known as Colibri Commons (formerly known as 965 Weeks).
+The East Palo Alto City Council approved water infrastructure upgrades, which includes upsizing the 8" water main on Weeks Street between Cooley Avenue and Pulgas Avenue with a new 12" PVC main, as well as completing the design for the University Avenue 12" water Transmission Main Project.
 The City is funding a portion of the \$7.6 million allocated for the design and construction of both these projects would provide the improved water flow needed to serve the future development of Colibri Commons.
 Colibri Commons affordable housing development is scheduled to break ground in late 2023.